core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 CoAP also lacks a unified scheme to label a resource in a transport-indepenent way.
 This document does *not* attempt to introduce any new scheme here, or raise a scheme to be the canonical one.
-Instead, each host can pick a canonical address for its resources, and advertise other transports in addition.
+Instead, each host or application can pick a canonical address for its resources, and advertise other transports in addition.

 ## Terminology